Sleitnick/Knit/docs/util.md

 ## [Option](https://github.com/Sleitnick/Knit/blob/main/src/Knit/Util/Option.lua)

 An Option is a powerful concept taken from [Rust](https://doc.rust-lang.org/std/option/index.html) and other languages.
-The purpose is to represent an otional value.
+The purpose is to represent an optional value.
 An option can either be `Some` or `None`.
 Using Options helps reduce `nil` bugs (which can cause silent bugs that can be hard to track down).
 Options automatically serialize/deserialize across the server/client boundary when passed through services or controllers.

 Using Options is very simple: